go-go-golems/glazed/prompto/glazed/create-command.md

 )
 ```

-Certainly!
-Here's an enhanced description for the `Run` method, along with an explanation of the `glazedParameterLayer`:

 ### 2.4 Assemble the Command

 When assembling your command, a notable addition you can include is the `glazedParameterLayer`.
 This layer adds support for all the glazed structured data layer flags, enriching your command with more capabilities.
 Here's how you can integrate it: